Blendify/blender-manual/trunk/blender_docs/manual/preferences/interface.rst

    For example: *User Persp* or *Top Ortho*.
 Playback FPS
    Show the frames per second screen refresh rate while an animation is played back.
-   It appears in the viewport corner, displaying red if the frame rate set can't be reached.
+   It appears in the viewport corner, displaying red if the frame rate set cannot be reached.
 Global Scene
    Forces the current scene to be displayed in all screens (a project can consist of more than one scene).
 Object Origin Size